electrum47/intelligent-gardener-worksheet/README.md

 ![image](https://user-images.githubusercontent.com/59991595/128973474-c04a65f7-cf12-471a-bb49-237e4e2dcad1.png)

 First set how many `Acres` you want to buy ingredients for in column `B4`.
 Next use your Logan Labs report and fill in `B1` to `B3` and `G` through `Q` on rows `7` and `8`.

 #### About the element rows

 ![image](https://user-images.githubusercontent.com/59991595/128973664-e3939320-3177-4d4f-a8d1-15c28c7e3a83.png)

-Row `9`: `Target`, is what Steve Solomon thinks you should be targetting for your soil conditions.
+Row `9`: `Target`, is what Steve Solomon thinks you should be targeting for your soil conditions.

 Row `10`: `Deficit`, is how much you're missing from that target in your current soil; negative means you have an excess of that element.

 Row `11`: `Apply`, is basically the same as `Deficit`, but it factors in the maximum amounts Steve Solomon suggests you add each year, so it might have you adding less then your deficit so that you slowly fix your soil over several seasons.

 Row `12`: `Total Applied`, shows how much of each element you're adding with the mix of ingredients you've selected (see next section).

 Row `13`: `Total Left to Apply` is how much more of that element you need to mix into your ingredients before you hit what Steve Solomon recommends.
 Each element in row 13 will turn green when you get that element close to what Steve suggests, and will turn Red if you get too much.

 #### About the ingredients section of the spreadsheet